 Email-based affiliate attribution is an alternative method of providing affiliate attribution.
-Unlike HopLink or Lifetime Commissions, email-based affiliate attribution can give a commission to an affiliate up to 60 days after the email is provided, even if the customer does not use a HopLink to access your pitch page.
+Unlike HopLinks, email-based affiliate attribution can give a commission to an affiliate up to 60 days after the email is provided, even if the customer does not use a HopLink to access your pitch page.
 If you are planning a webinar, multi-layer content-based funnel, or other lead-generation campaign, you can use email-based affiliate attribution to more reliably give credit to affiliates who are involved.

 Once the feature is enabled, you or your affiliates can pass a customer email address to ClickBank to trigger the attribution.
 The email can be passed in one of two ways:

-- You (the vendor) provide the customer email address and the affiliate nickname to link together with your vendor nickname using URL parameters.
+- You (the seller) provide the customer email address and the affiliate nickname to link together with your seller nickname using URL parameters.

 - The affiliate provides the customer email address as a HopLink parameter.